captionpoint/captionpoint-plays/FUN-HOME.md

 ---

-JOAN JOAN JOAN JOAN JOAN
+JOAN, JOAN, JOAN, JOAN, JOAN

+---

 HI JOAN!
 DON’T WAKE UP, JOAN

 ---

 OH MY GOD LAST NIGHT
-OH MY GOD OH MY GOD OH MY GOD OH MY GOD LAST NIGHT

 ---

+OH MY GOD OH MY GOD OH MY GOD<br>
+OH MY GOD LAST NIGHT

+---

-I GOT SO EXCITED
+I GOT SO EXCITED<br>
 I WAS TOO ENTHUSIASTIC

 ---

-THANK YOU FOR NOT LAUGHING
+THANK YOU FOR NOT LAUGHING<br>
 WELL YOU LAUGHED A LITTLE BIT

 ---

-AT ONE POINT WHEN I WAS TOUCHING YOU
+AT ONE POINT WHEN I WAS TOUCHING YOU<br>
 AND SAID I MIGHT LOSE CONSCIOUSNESS

 ---

-WHICH YOU SAID WAS ADORABLE
+WHICH YOU SAID WAS ADORABLE<br>
 AND I JUST HAVE TO TRUST

 ---

-THAT YOU DON’T THINK I AM AN IDIOT
+THAT YOU DON’T THINK I'M AN IDIOT

 OR SOME KIND OF AN ANIMAL
-I NEVER LOST CONTROL

 ---

+I NEVER LOST CONTROL<br>
 DUE TO OVERWHELMING LUST

+---

 BUT I MUST SAY THAT I’M

 ---

 CHANGING MY MAJOR TO JOAN

+---

 I’M CHANGING MY MAJOR TO SEX WITH JOAN

 ---

 I’M CHANGING MY MAJOR TO SEX WITH JOAN

+---

 WITH A MINOR IN KISSING JOAN

 ---

-FOREIGN STUDY TO JOAN’S INNER THIGHS
+FOREIGN STUDY TO JOAN’S INNER THIGHS<br>
 A SEMINAR ON JOAN’S ASS IN HER LEVIS

+---

 AND JOAN’S CRAZY BROWN EYES

 ---

-JOAN, I FEEL LIKE HERCULES
+JOAN, I FEEL LIKE HERCULES<br>
 OH GOD THAT SOUNDS RIDICULOUS

 ---

-JUST KEEP ON SLEEPING THROUGH THIS
+JUST KEEP ON SLEEPING THROUGH THIS<br>
 AND I’LL WORK ON CALMING DOWN

 ---

-SO BY THE TIME YOU’VE WOKEN UP
+SO BY THE TIME YOU’VE WOKEN UP<br>
 I’LL BE COOL, I’LL BE COLLECTED

 ---

-AND I’LL HAVE FOUND SOME DIGNITY
+AND I’LL HAVE FOUND SOME DIGNITY<br>
 BUT WHO NEEDS DIGNITY?

 ---

-‘CAUSE THIS IS SO MUCH BETTER
+‘CAUSE THIS IS SO MUCH BETTER<br>
 I’M RADIATING HAPPINESS

 ---

-WILL YOU STAY HERE WITH ME
+WILL YOU STAY HERE WITH ME<br>
 FOR THE REST OF THE SEMESTER?

 ---

-WE WON’T NEED ANY FOOD
+WE WON’T NEED ANY FOOD<br>
 WE’LL LIVE ON SEX ALONE

+---

 SEX WITH JOAN!

 ---

-I AM WRITING A THESIS ON JOAN!
+I AM WRITING A THESIS ON JOAN!<br>
 IT’S A CUTTING EDGE FIELD AND MY MIND IS BLOWN

 ---

-I WILL GLADLY STAY UP EV’RY NIGHT TO HONE
+I WILL GLADLY STAY UP EV’RY NIGHT TO HONE<br>
 MY COMPULSORY SKILLS WITH JOAN

 ---

-I WILL STUDY MY WAY DOWN HER SPINE
+I WILL STUDY MY WAY DOWN HER SPINE<br>
 FAMILIARIZE MYSELF WITH HER WELL-MADE OUTLINE

+---

 WHILE SHE RESEARCHES MINE!

 ---

-I DON’T KNOW WHO I AM
+I DON’T KNOW WHO I AM <br>
 I’VE BECOME SOMEONE NEW

 ---

-NOTHING I JUST DID
+NOTHING I JUST DID<br>
 IS ANYTHING I WOULD DO

 ---

-OVERNIGHT EVERYTHING CHANGED, I AM NOT PREPARED
+OVERNIGHT EVERYTHING CHANGED, I AM NOT PREPARED<br>
-I’M DIZZY I’M NAUSEOUS I’M SHAKY
+I’M DIZZY, I’M NAUSEOUS, I’M SHAKY

 ---

 I’M SCARED

+---

 AM I FALLING INTO NOTHINGNESS

 ---

-OR FLYING INTO SOMETHING SO SUBLIME?
+OR FLYING INTO SOMETHING SO SUBLIME?<br>
 I DON’T KNOW!
 BUT I’M

 ---

 CHANGING MY MAJOR TO JOAN

+---

 I THOUGHT ALL MY LIFE I’D BE ALL ALONE

 ---

-BUT THAT WAS BEFORE I WAS LYING PRONE
+BUT THAT WAS BEFORE I WAS LYING PRONE<br>
 IN THIS DORM ROOM BED WITH JOAN

 ---

-LOOK, SHE DROOLED ON THE PILLOW—SO SWEET!
+LOOK, SHE DROOLED ON THE PILLOW—SO SWEET!<br>
 ALL SWEATY AND TANGLED-UP IN MY BED SHEET

 ---

-AND MY HEART FEELS…
+AND MY HEART FEELS…<br>
 COMPLETE

 ---

-LET’S NEVER LEAVE THIS ROOM
+LET’S NEVER LEAVE THIS ROOM<br>
 HOW’ BOUT WE STAY HERE ‘TIL FINALS

 ---

 I’LL GO TO SCHOOL FOREVER

+---

 I’LL TAKE OUT A DEMENTEDLY HUGE HIGH-INTEREST LOAN

 ---

-‘CAUSE I’M CHANGING
+‘CAUSE I’M CHANGING MY MAJOR<br>
-MY MAJOR
 TO JOAN

+---

 ---